mesosphere/dcos-commons/docs/pages/ops-guide.md

 }
 ```

-Now we can see that the step is marked as `COMPLETE` and the deployment is able to proceed normally:
+After forcing the `node-394:[node]` step, we can then see that the Plan shows it in a `COMPLETE` state, and that the Plan is proceeding with `node-395`:

 ```
 $ dcos cassandra plan show deploy